3Mustard/MernApp1/README.md

-use cmd 'npm run dev' to run node and react with concurrently
+use cmd 'npm run dev' from the root folder to run node and react with concurrently